What is Corporate Law?

 Both stages have severe time pressures, but the auction stage more so than the second stage.
 You will also find that your clients’ expectations of the quality of your work will be much higher during the auction stage, since there will be a lot riding on winning the bid.
 In the auction stage, client confidentiality is paramount.
 If you happen to represent the financial adviser in an acquisition, when sending out emails and other correspondence, especially en masse, it is important to ensure each recipient of the communication cannot see or otherwise ascertain who the other bidders are.
 If a bidder knows the identity of other bidders, or even the identity of their legal advisers, they will have a better idea as to the amount of the bid and the type of package their competitor is putting together and can trump that in order to win the bid.
 At the second stage, the period of most intense pressure will be shortly before closing, when doing the final negotiations of the sale and purchase contracts.

 Compared to other practice areas, M&A lawyers need to be more generalist in their knowledge and work closely with other specialist departments.
 Each transaction consists of different components that require input from practice areas including tax, capital markets, real estate, employment, pensions, antitrust, regulatory, environment and intellectual property.
+Studying corporate law will expose you to a wide variety of legal areas to ensure a well-rounded legal knowledge.

 As an M&A trainee, you could possibly forward the necessary documents to, for example, the tax lawyers who have been assigned to your transaction and asking them to review and spot any potential problems.
 However, as you progress through the ranks, you would need to know enough about all the above practice areas either to flag up any potential deal obstacles to the client at an early stage before the client is completely committed to the deal, or to flag up any issues your junior lawyer might have missed during due diligence.